Robert Strock, L.M.F.T., Founder of Humanistic Spirituality

-Shelley completed graduate work in the most current therapeutic modalities of postmodern psychology where she integrated into her writing and research spiritual principles and practices somewhat uncommon in the academic field of psychology.
-She interns at Phillips Graduate Institute Counseling Center in Los Angeles, and maintains a spiritual counseling practice in Santa Monica.
-She collaborates with clients to help lift constraints and develop new ways of being, with a focus on an individual's essential nature and personal agency to transform.
-Shelley has been privileged to work privately with highly esteemed Buddhist, Sufi, and Vedanta teachers, and is currently a student of Faisal Muqaddam of Berkeley California.
-She has maintained a meditation and inquiry practice for many years, which deepened while in the Ridhwan School at Union Theological Seminary in New York City.
+Shelley earned a Masters degree in the most current therapeutic modalities of postmodern psychology where she integrated into her writing and research spiritual principles and practices somewhat uncommon in the academic field of psychology.
+She is currently in private practice at the Center for Authentic Living in Los Angeles, and a maintains a private counseling practice in Santa Monica.
+She collaborates with clients to help uncover constraints and develop new ways of being and becoming, with a focus on an individual's essential nature and inherent capacity to transform.
+Her approach includes a rare combination of empathic listening, directive interpretration when appropriate, and sharing of her personal process of learning when beneficial to clients.
+Shelley has been privileged to work privately with highly esteemed Buddhist, Sufi, and Vedanta teachers, and is currently working directly with Faisal Muqaddam of Berkeley, California.
+She has maintained a meditation and inquiry practice for many years, which deepened while with the Ridhwan School at Union Theological Seminary, NY.

-Prior to settling in California, Shelley was a leader in her community and worked earnestly to help expand opportunities for people to grow, heal, and learn through programs she directed at Wilkes University in Pennsylvania, as well as through the County Cultural Council in that region.
-Her focus was on offering retreats, socially conscious artistic productions, and hosting renowned international teachers to broaden community awareness of various philosophical and spiritual paths.
+Prior to settling in southern California, Shelley was a leader in her community and worked earnestly to help expand opportunities for growth, healing, and learning through programs she directed at Wilkes University in Pennsylvania, as well as through the County Cultural Council in that region.
+Her focus was on offering retreats, socially conscious artistic productions, and hosting renowned international teachers to help broaden community awareness of various philosophical and spiritual paths.

-A diverse background early on in her career as a financial advisor and later as a university director provided grounded exposure to counseling individuals of all ages with regard to educational, financial, and practical life challenges.
-As an ordained minister and a marriage family therapist intern, she offers a broad psychological and spiritual approach to pursuing a more balanced and meaningful path.
+A diverse background early on in her career as a financial advisor and then as a university director provided grounded exposure to counseling individuals of all ages with regard to educational and artistic pursuits, financial, and practical life challenges.
+As an ordained minister and a licensed marriage family therapist, she offers a synthesized psychological and nonsectarian spiritual approach to pursuing a more meaningful and balanced path.